cotejer/cotejer.github.io/cv.md

 Starting my PhD in physics at the Université de Sherbrooke, writing about physics on my [blog](https://cotejer.github.io), and making comics about science with [Handwaving](https://handwaving.github.io).
 My goal is to illuminate the various aspects of physics with my writing/cartooning, including being part of academia.

-At the moment, I'm working on more in-depth essays exploring particular topics in physics, such as the surface code.

-### Research interests
+## Research interests

 Quantum computing, error correction, and machine learning in quantum many-body physics.
+During my undergraduate degree, I studied modified gravity, but I decided to move into the field of quantum computing and machine learning because I wanted to learn more about computational methods in physics.
+For my PhD, quantum computing and information will be my focus.

 ## Education

-`2016-2019`
-__Bishop's University__
+**Bishop's University** (2016 - 2019)
 - Bachelor of Science in Physics (Honours) and Mathematics (Major)

-`2019 - 2020`
-__University of Waterloo__
+**University of Waterloo** (2019 - 2020)
 - Master's of Science in Physics

-`2019 - 2020`
-__Perimeter Institute for Theoretical Physics__
+**Perimeter Institute for Theoretical Physics** (2019 - 2020)
 - Perimeter Scholars International program (graduate certificate)